Posted By

 P11D value x BiK percentage rate x income tax rate of the employee.

-As we start to transition to electric cars, current BiK rates for Electric Vehicles (EVs) are currently low, just 2%, which is an incentive to get businesses to take steps towards an EV fleet.
-The 2% rate is fixed until 2025, and won’t increase above 5% until after 2028.
+As we start to transition to electric cars, current BiK rates for Electric Vehicles (EVs) are currently low, just 3%, which is an incentive to get businesses to take steps towards an EV fleet.
+The 3% rate is for the tax year 2025/26 and the rate will continue to slowly increase each year, reaching 9% by 2030.

 For you as an employer, you’re required to pay Class 1A NICs on any car benefits you provide, and similarly, the amount depends on the cash value of the benefit.